valu-digital/wp-graphql-cache/README.md

-WARNING: This is very much incomplete and at pre-ALPHA stage.
-Proceed with caution.
+WARNING: This is an ALPHA release and not feature complete yet.

 # WPGraphQL Cache